Kuro-dev/Matrix-processor/README.md

-# this project is fairly simple.
+# This project is fairly simple.

 Create a matrix object, fill it with data, either through a string of space-separated data or through a 2 dimensional array of double values.